-'Maestro!'' at the Betty Brinn Children's Museum in Milwaukee, USA
+The Children's Museum in Boston, USA

 The key research contributions were:

-- first conducting system specifically designed for children, featuring an audio and video recording for an orchestra.
+- First conducting system specifically designed for children, featuring an audio and video recording for an orchestra.

-- design and implementation of a technical framework for real-time interactive audio time stretching without pitch shifting artifacts.
+- Design and implementation of a technical framework for real-time interactive audio time stretching without pitch shifting artifacts.

 The Virtual Conductor was the world's first system that allowed users to conduct an actual audio and video recording of an orchestra.
 It has become a highlight of the HOUSE OF MUSIC VIENNA where it has been a permanent exhibit and museum highlight ever since the museum's opening in June 2000.
 It features exclusive performances from the world-famous Vienna Philharmonic Orchestra.